top of page

 you do not have to leave anything behind.

-where they do not gather dust, do not get lost
+where they do not gather dust, do not disappear,

 Nothing that has heart is pushed aside here.